Reblayzer/GMD1/Blog 5 Development Updates 3.md

-# Blog 5 Development Update 3
+# Blog 5 Development Updates 3

 During these other weeks, I have worked more on the level UI.
 I have added a dynamic PauseMenu that changes its content based on 3 different scenarios:
 If the user presses the escape button/left trigger